Maximize your tax refund by getting ahead of this year’s filing changes in the U.S.

 Preparing and executing your tax preparation plan is a daunting task.
 While there are many aspects that can make filing taxes complex, one of the primary nuances is because of the changes that happen every year.
-For the 2021 tax year, there have been changes in standard deductions, tax brackets, and pandemic-related tax provisions that can have looming effects on your process and preparation.
+For the 2022 tax year (returns filed in 2023), there have been changes in standard deductions, tax brackets, and other tax provisions that can have looming effects on your process and preparation.

 Below, you can find a summary of some of the bigger and more significant changes you should consider.
 For a full and extensive list of these tax changes from the IRS, you can click here.

 Prior to 2021, taxpayers who claimed the standard deduction could not claim a deduction for charitable contributions.
 Last year, a temporary tax change enacted in the CARES Act allowed taxpayers to claim a deduction of up to $300 for cash contributions made to qualifying charities in the year 2021.
 It increased to $600 for those filing married and filing jointly for income taxes.
 Unfortunately, that temporary provision wasn’t extended by Congress, so now you have to itemize deductions in order to benefit from your charitable donations at tax time.

 If you’re donating gifts as a corporation, you can claim up to 10% of your taxable income annually, applying your donation as a deduction against taxable income.
 Anything over the limit must be carried forward.

 For individuals who itemize their deductions, they can write off up to 60% of the adjusted gross income (AGI) as a qualified charitable contribution.
 Remember, you can use the IRS’s Tax Exempt Organization Search tool to see the categories and if a potential charity is registered.
 Generally, most religious, environmental, animal, educational, and health-related charities qualify.